Radio spectra and sizes of ALMA-identified submillimetre galaxies: evidence of age-related spectral curvature and cosmic ray diffusion?: Results Analysis

 \subsection{The sizes \& morphologies of SMGs}

 We now compare our measured radio sizes with the $870\,\mu$m dust sizes of our sample from \citet{stach19}.

-We find that 18/41 SMGs are formally resolved at $>3\sigma$ significance (i.e. $\theta /\delta\theta \geq 3$) in our {\sc casa} {\sc imfit} measurements at 6\,GHz.
-However, deconvolved size measurements for compact sources (i.e. close to the beam size) must be interpreted with caution, as the may be susceptible to spurious source-broadening due to the noise properties of the image and/or residual calibration errors.
-As a result, at low S/N even point sources may appear as extended.
-To account for this effect, we ran a suite of simulations using the CASA task {\sc simobserve} for 10,000 point source models with $uv$ coverage similar to that of our real 6\,GHz observations, create maps and catalogues from these simulations, and then, following \citet{bondi08}, fit an envelope of the form $S_{\rm TOT}/S_{\rm PEAK} = 1+A(S/N)^B$ to the resulting source catalogue, where $S_{\rm TOT}$ is the total flux density of a source and $S_{\rm PEAK}$ is its peak flux density.
+We find that 17/41 SMGs are formally resolved at $>3\sigma$ significance (i.e. $\theta /\delta\theta \geq 3$) in our {\sc casa} {\sc imfit} measurements at 6\,GHz.
+However, deconvolved size measurements for compact sources (i.e.\ close to the beam size) must be interpreted with caution, as they may be susceptible to spurious source-broadening due to correlated noise in the image and/or residual calibration errors.
+As a result, at low S/N even point sources may be spuriously fit as extended sources.
+To account for this effect, we ran a suite of simulations using the {\sc casa} task {\sc simobserve} for 10,000 point source models with $uv$ coverage similar to that of our real 6\,GHz observations, created maps and catalogues from these simulations, and then, following \citet{bondi08}, fit an envelope of the form $S_{\rm TOT}/S_{\rm PEAK} = 1+A(S/N)^B$ to the resulting source catalogue, where $S_{\rm TOT}$ is the total flux density of a source and $S_{\rm PEAK}$ is its peak flux density.
 For point sources, $S_{\rm TOT}=S_{\rm PEAK}$ whereas for resolved sources $S_{\rm TOT}>S_{\rm PEAK}$.
 We find that the coefficients $A=2.7$ and $B=-9.8$ define an upper-limit above which fewer than $1\%$ of our point source models are artificially scattered due to noise (see Appendix A.2 for details), and hence apply this envelope as a quality control on the real data.
-Two of these 18 ``resolved'' SMGs lie below this envelope and are therefore consistent with being point sources.
-The remaining 16 have a median angular size of $\theta_{\rm 6\,GHz}=0.63\pm0.06''$.
-Of these 16 SMGs with reliable sizes at 6\,GHz, nine are also spatially-resolved (at $>3\sigma$) in our $870\,\mu$m dust continuum maps.
-The median {\sc fwhm} sizes of these 8 SMGs resolved at both 6\,GHz and $870\,\mu$m are $\theta_{\rm 6\,GHz}=0.65\pm0.07''$ and $\theta_{870\,\mu{\rm m}}=0.49\pm0.06''$, a modest factor of $\sim 1.32\pm 0.21$ (i.e. $\sim1\sigma$) difference, corresponding to linear scales of $5.3\pm1.0$\,kpc and $4.1\pm0.4$\,kpc, respectively.
+15/17 SMGs with measured angular sizes in Table\,1 lie above this envelope, and have a median angular size of $\theta_{\rm 6\,GHz}=0.53\pm0.07''$.
+Of these 15 SMGs with reliable sizes at 6\,GHz, nine are also spatially-resolved (at $>3\sigma$) in our $870\,\mu$m dust continuum maps.
+The median {\sc fwhm} sizes of these nine SMGs are $\theta_{\rm 6\,GHz}=0.58\pm0.10''$ and $\theta_{870\,\mu{\rm m}}=0.49\pm0.06''$, a modest factor of $\sim 1.19\pm 0.25$ (i.e.\ $\sim1\sigma$) difference, corresponding to linear scales of $4.9\pm0.8$\,kpc and $4.1\pm0.4$\,kpc, respectively.
 These 6\,GHz sizes are comparable to the radio sizes measured recently at 3\,GHz by \citet{miettinen17} in their study of SMGs in the COSMOS field (selected across a similar redshift range).